emqx/emqx-enterprise-docs/en_US/rule/rule-engine.md

     ```sql
     SELECT clientid FROM "$events/session_subscribed" WHERE topic =~ 't/#' and qos = 1
     ```
-- For an MQTT 5.0 PUBLISH message, select the User Property with Key "foo":
-    ```sql
-    SELECT pub_props.'User-Property'.foo as foo FROM "t/#"
-    ```

 ::: tip
-- Topic after the FROM clause need to be enclosed in double quotes `""` or single quotes `''`.
+- Topic after the FROM clause need to be enclosed in double quotes `""`.
 - The WHERE clause is followed by the filter condition.
 If a string is used, it needs to be enclosed in single quotes `'' `.
 - If there are multiple topics in the FROM clause, they need to be separated by commas `","`.
 For example,
     ```sql